Tanggulashan: Geography

 Most of the town's area is mountainous, and open grasslands cover much of the town's remaining area.
 Grazing is prohibited or highly regulated on much of Tanggulashan's grasslands.

 Tanggula Town is administratively divided into 8 village-level units (seven nomads' committee and one villagers' committee).
-The region is sparsely populated, with the registered population of 1,286 (year 2006) and the present population estimated at about 1,900.
+The region is sparsely populated, with the registered population of 1,286 (year 2006) and the present population estimated at 1,900.
 Most of these people live in several small villages located along the Golmud-Lhasa highway and railway corridor (China National Highway 109 and Qinghai-Tibet Railway).

 At Tanggula Pass on the southern border of the province, the railway leaves Qinghai for Tibet, and therefore the Tanggula railway station, which is located a short distance south of the pass, is actually outside of Tanggula Town, and is already within the Tibet Autonomous Region.

 Climate

 Tanggulashan has a tundra climate (ET) with long, frigid, very dry winters and short, cool, less dry summers.